AnitaZhang0526/APC_FinalProject/README.md

 Coming soon!

 ### Python Packages
-If you use a python package in the code you are writing, check `requirements.txt` to see if the package is already listed there.
-If not, add the name of the package.
+If you use a python package in the code you are writing, check `requirements.txt` and `setup.py` to see if the package is already listed there.
+If not, add the name of the package to both files.

 ### Using the Auto-Documentation Script
 Type in ```make html``` in the command line to auto-document existing .py files to generate a webpage with instructions.
 The current webpage uses the default theme.